 The flower will appear to be a blue flower.
 Other details and colors are added.
 (Note the warm violet that has been added in the shadows.)
 Each area of color is allowed to dry so the pigment doesn’t flow into areas where I don’t want it to flow.
 Aquabord is great for this.
 It dries like a heavy paper will dry.
 However, if a color migrates into an area where it’s not wanted, Aquabord lets you simply lift it off with a brush stroke leaving no stain behind.
 You can stack color on color (glaze), first making certain that the underlying colors are completely dry.
 (Feel free to use a hairdryer if needed.)

 Now, using nice dark greens, blues, and violets, the background is washed in.
 The flower should be completely dry.
 Wet the background and at "high sheen" rather than damp and start dropping the color onto the surface.
 Let the water do the work of creating the flow.

 Drop yellows, red violets, or water into the darks to create soft, out of focus illusions of flowers or leaves in the background.

-Upon completion, I seal the painting with, first, Krylon UV Varnish (a spray) followed by Golden Acrylic’s Polymer Varnish with UVLS (a brush-on varnish).
-Complete instructions are on Ampersand’s website.
-No glass is required for presentation; there is no more glare to disrupt the image; and everything is totally archival and museum quality!
+Upon completion, seal the painting with, first, Krylon UV Varnish (a spray) followed by Golden Acrylic’s Polymer Varnish with UVLS (a brush on varnish).
+No glass is required for presentation; there is no more glare to disrupt the image and everything is totally archival and museum quality!